Ramsey Grammar School: History

 A grammar school has existed in Ramsey since 1681.
 It moved to Lezayre Road in 1933 and was housed in a building that now forms the east building of the present school.
 It was decommissioned and requisitioned by the military during the Second World War from 1940 to 1946.

-In 1946 Ramsey Grammar School was re-opened as a non-selective mixed comprehensive school.
+In 1946 Ramsey Grammar School was re-opened as a non-selective coeducational comprehensive school.
 It was the first full comprehensive school in the British Isles with 460 pupils on its register.
 The school now has over 1,000 pupils with 140 teaching and support staff.

 The site

-It has three buildings, the East building, West building, and South building, the West and South buildings being connected by a two-level corridor.
+It has 4 buildings, the East building, West building, the PE and games building, and South building, the West and South buildings being connected by a two-level corridor.
 While the South building was being built, a North building, formerly Auldyn Infants School, was temporarily employed to house pupils that were previously in the South wing of the West building.
 The South building being opened on 24 October 2007, the North building was demolished, making way for the new junior school for Ramsey, Scoill Ree Gorree.

 The South building which cost £6.5 million opened in September 2007.
 It houses the Special Needs, Design, and Technology departments.
 There is an open-plan Art studio, Drama studios, a suite of new English rooms, and space for Economics, Business, Politics, Rural and Agricultural Science complete with a teaching piggery with room for 14 piglets.
 The Sixth Form Centre includes a 122-seat Lecture Theatre.
 Elsewhere there is a modern Sports Hall recently re-roofed and significantly modernized and a Science Block.
 The all-weather floodlit astroturf pitch was completely resurfaced in 2011.

 Every classroom is networked giving every student and teacher intranet with disk space and controlled internet access and email from every computer.
 Classrooms each have an electronic smartboard with sound.

 Students

-The Isle of Man does not have specialist schools, league tables, SATs or the Academy initiatives current in England.
+The Isle of Man does not have specialist schools, league tables, SATs or the academy initiatives current in England.
 Schools follow the Manx National Curriculum.
 Schools are not subject to Ofsted and Examination results are not published.
 Ramsey Grammar School has, presently, 962 students on roll including a Sixth Form of 184.
 The Flexible Learning Area is designed for SEBD, MLD, SLD and PMLD students and those requiring Nurture provision.
 There has been an average of 60% + 5 A*- C with English and Maths passes over the past three years.